Gaines blackmails Jack into putting an earpiece on:

 Tony: Well, uhh... it's like this.
 Either fire me, or get out of my chair.

-In the first episode of Season 3, Adam believes that Kim shouldn't be working in CTU and thinks she's only there because of her father.
-Kim's response to this is nonchalantly locking him out of the system and only lets him in again once he takes back his words.
+In the first episode, Adam believes that Kim shouldn't be working in CTU and thinks she's only there because of her father.
+Kim's response to this is nonchalantly locking him out of the system, and she only lets him in again once he takes back his words.

 Audrey: Your boss will have to understand.